Confessions of a Workplace Evolutionist

 I limit advertising.
 I will allow some sponsorship, but only if I believe there is a good reason to share a product or service with my audience.
 Very early on with my professional, online life, I decided that the audiences that I typically served were often underrepresented and deserved to be viewed as more than just consumers.
 As a result, I have said “No” to many, sometimes tempting and lucrative opportunities to post advertisements and click bait on my websites.

 I cite sources.
 I would never co-opt the work of others.
-If I refer to someone’s work, I clearly cite sources and most definitely use attribution to honor and respect the ideas of others.
-I expect the same from anyone who uses information from this or any of the websites we manage.
+If I refer to someone’s work, and I do, I clearly cite sources and most definitely use attribution to honor and respect the ideas and the work of others.
+I expect the same from anyone who uses information from this or any of the websites under the management of the Raye martin Group LLC.

 I share a LOT of materials and resources.
 I learned from my parents that it is not whom you give to that you will get from and so, as a habit, I have been super generous with my ideas and content.
 Therefore, I prefer to spend my time developing content to share with as broad a community of users as possible.
 That means that I have very, very limited time to do one-on-one consultations for non-paying clients unless you are a nonprofit agency providing services.
 In that case, I am always happy to share my expertise.
 So, if you want my advice, I am happy to spend up to 15 minutes sharing.
 However, beyond that, if you need my expertise, we will need to discuss billing.